The proposed design will bring Savoy Place’s connection with engineering and technology to the forefront.

 Where possible and subject to planning, the design also shows the front facade windows being dropped to floor level to maximise views over The Thames.

-This image illustrates the new "Member First" area, which is intended to be introduced.
+This image illustrates the new Faraday Centre.
 Over many years, the boundaries between the members' facilities and those of other functions in the building have become blurred.
 The proposal is to restore the balance by introducing a distinct members' area - embodying the notion of the building as a home base for the individual members.

 This image illustrates the new committee room.
-Used in conjunction with the "Member First" facilities, this is a grand room overlooking the river, providing an IET committee or board room which is capable of being divided into two.
+Used in conjunction with the Faraday Centre's facilities, this is a grand room overlooking the river, providing an IET committee or board room which is capable of being divided into two.
 The divided room(s) could double as a quiet reading/working area when not in use.

 This image illustrates a possible layout for the new Faraday Room as one of a number of flexible event spaces proposed throughout the building.
 The functions of these will vary greatly, from break-out spaces supporting lecture theatres and other presentation spaces to seminar space requiring a variety of seating configurations.

 This image illustrates the new library room.
-The consolidation of all members' facilities on a single floor liberates the existing library for event use.
+The consolidation of all members' facilities on a single floor (the Faraday Centre) liberates the existing library for event use.
 It is proposed that the character of the library will be retained and that it will function as a book repository within the building.

 This image illustrates the new Riverside Suite.
 The third floor is given almost in its entirety to an enlarged Riverside Suite.
 The relocation of the kitchen to the basement and the incorporation of other adjoining rooms will increase the size of the function room by over 50 per cent.